 This guide will go over setting up an IRS payment plan.
 This is part of our Tax Help Guide, a free resource to help you navigate IRS debt.

-New simplified IRS Payment Plan rules for 2020
+New simplified IRS Payment Plan rules

 UPDATE for year 2020:

 The IRS has changed their policy to simplify the procedure on payment plans for those with IRS debts under $250K.
 They will now accept any monthly payment plan that pays off the debt within the Collection Statute Expiration Date.
 You can still experience a lien if you owe more than $50K, and you should stay aware of the penalties and interest.